harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

    The `age` field is required, while the fields under the two identification methods are optional but must comply with the `anyOf` logic.

 4. **Display Step**
-   The steps section includes a `debug:log` action to display the collected information based on the provided input.
+   The step section includes a `debug:log` action to display the collected information based on the provided input.

 <details>
 <summary>Example YAML</summary>